 - Add the canned tomatoes, Italian seasoning, sugar, and cream to the pot.
 Increase the heat to high and bring it to a gentle boil.

 - Once the soup is boiling, add the tortellini and reduce the heat to a simmer.
 Let it cook for 8 minutes.
 Season with salt & pepper as needed.
-If using the fresh basil, add it in a few minutes prior to serving.
-Serve soup with freshly grated parmesan over top if desired.
+If using the fresh basil, tear it into small pieces and add it in a few minutes prior to serving.

 - Serves 4-6.

 - I buy a 3-cheese tortellini that's sold in the refrigerated section of the grocery store.
 Frozen tortellini will work too.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.

 This recipe was originally published on February 18, 2019.
 It's been updated with new photos and better instructions but is the same great recipe!